-Effective , I choose to revoke election of my Medicare Hospice Benefit.

-I understand that I will no longer be covered for hospice services under Medicare.
-The Medicare health care benefits I waived to receive Hospice Medicare coverage will be resumed after the effective date of this revocation.

-I understand that I am forfeiting the right to use any days which remain in the current election period, but that I may at any time elect again to receive hospice coverage for any remaining election periods.

-Signature of Patient or Legal Repres entative Rel ationship to Patient Date Please do not write below this line.
-For Care Dimensions u se only Care Dimensions Representative Title Date Current election period (circle one): 1st (90 days) 2nd (90 days) Subsequent (60 days) Number of days remaining in current period:
+Effective, I choose to revoke election n of my Medicare Hos spice Benefit.
+I understand that I will no longer be benefits I waived to receive Hospice revocation. care I understand that I am forfeiting the that I may at any time elect again to - ut Signature of Patient or Legal Repres entative Rela tionship to Patient Date -----Please do not write below this line.
+F or Care Dimensions u ise only Care Dimensions Representative Title Date Current election period (circle one): 1st (90 days) 2nd (90 days) Subsequent (60 days) Number of days remaining in curre ent period: